paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 Or for user and other users at once
 	$ chmod u+x, o+x hashcat.hcstat
 Now, you can set execute permission for yourself on a newly downloaded tool/script bcz by default Linux won't set it
+	$ chmod 766 some_new_tool   -> grants us (the owner) all permission including execute -- and everyone else only R/W permissions.